1406ZF20/discordbot/README.md

 This is an intellij template project for a 1406 discord bot, using discord4j-core, a java discord api wrapper.

+### Things you may need to do to get this project working for you
+ TODO, but mostly step 9-18.
+You'll want to create another run configuration, so that way git doesn't commit your discord bot token
 ### Template Creation
 A template can be created by following these steps in intellij.
  1. File >> New >> Project